buserror/mii_emu/libmui/README.md

 I deliberately limited the number of coordinate systems to 2 -- like the old one; so you get the 'screen coordinates' and the 'window content coordinates'.
 I was half tempted to create a fully hierarchical system, but realized it was really not neeeded, and would just make things more complicated.

 It's a 'smart' window manager, it keeps track of an 'invalid' list of rectangles, and clips to that when redrawing, so it doesn't redraw the whole window every time, yeah, like the original.
-None of that 'lets redraw absolutely everything every frame' stuff.
+None of that 'lets redraw absolutely everything every frame' stuff like Immediate Mode UIs.
    - It's missing bits like 'zooming' (TODO), and 'resizing' (TODO).
    - It doesn't do transparent windows.
 It is by design, it draws windows 'top down' to optimize clipping -- adding transparency wouldn't be hard, but I'd have to draw the windows 'bottom up' to handle blending, and we'd revert back to drawing a lot of stuff for very little return.
    - Also, you can always alpha blend the whole *ui* 'screen' to wherever you want, so it's not like you can't have transparency.